★★★★★ “. . . it felt as if Circa and their Indian collaborators were in touch with the divine”

 David Lieberman / Artists’ Representatives (USA)

-One Beautiful Thing was commissioned and presented with support from Arts Centre Melbourne, the Sidney Myer Fund and the Playking Foundation and assisted by the Australian Government through the Ministry for the Arts’ Catalyst – Australian Arts and Culture Fund.
+One Beautiful Thing was commissioned and presented with support from Arts Centre Melbourne, the Sidney Myer Fund and the Playking Foundation.
 Asia TOPA is a joint initiative of the Sidney Myer Fund and Arts Centre Melbourne and is supported by the Australian and Victorian Governments.

 Please request your download password from Circa.